February 26, 2020

 - We know there is oversight – In addition to all of the above, each country has an oversight body performing independent testing and providing warnings and recall notices.
 So we know oversight exists, in some form.

-- Ownership and accountability – Have an accountable individual within the organisation who “owns” the data, whether it’s in a report, a database, an application, a department, etc. Typically, there are multiple individuals accountable for different data assets.
-They may be organized around data domains, business processes or systems.
-A data governance organisation usually sets the stage for data accountability.
+- Ownership and accountability – Have an accountable individual within the organization who “owns” the data, whether it’s in a report, a database, an application, a department, etc. Typically, there are multiple individuals accountable for different data assets.
+They may be organized around data domains, business processes, or systems.
+A data governance organization usually sets the stage for data accountability.

-- Metadata – Data definitions and data lineage help develop and maintain understanding and organisational alignment around what the data means, what it is supposed to contain, where it comes from, and what it is used for.
-A metadata management methodology and practice defines how to do this.
+- Metadata – Data definitions and data lineage help develop and maintain understanding and organizational alignment around what the data means, what it is supposed to contain, where it comes from, and what it is used for.
+A metadata management methodology and practice define how to do this.

 We can and should do what is needed to establish and maintain trust in the data.

-In subsequent posts, I will be providing more detail on how to achieve each of these steps, in line with your organisation’s strategic goals.
+In subsequent posts, we will be providing more detail on how to achieve each of these steps, in line with your organization’s strategic goals.